KRR-Oxford/RSAComb/README.md

   ```
   where `rsa:named` is an internal predicate keeping track of all constants in the original ontology.

++ ⚡ Both in the canonical model and the filtering program computations,
+  rules without a body are loaded into RDFox as facts.

 ## References

 [1] Feier, Cristina, David Carral, Giorgio Stefanoni, Bernardo Cuenca Grau, and Ian Horrocks.